Loading...

 Stay Hydrated

-Drink plenty of water throughout the day.
-Proper hydration can aid digestion and help maintain stable glucose levels.
+Drink plenty of water throughout your meal.
+Proper hydration can aid in digestion and help maintain stable blood glucose levels.

 healthspan-mbl